-Fifth Circuit overrules NLRB's invalidation of class-action waivers
+Fifth circuit overrules NLRB’s invalidation of class-action waivers - .PDF file.

 In D.R.
 Horton, Inc. v NLRB, the US Court of Appeals for the Fifth Circuit overturned a controversial National Labor Relations Board (NLRB) decision regarding class- and collective-action waivers, and in doing so strengthened the right of employers to require that employees resolve employment disputes through binding individual arbitration rather than through class or collective actions.
 The court, however, upheld a limit on this right, which employers must keep in mind as they update their dispute resolution policies.